Sell USDINR; target of 63.40 - 63.35: ICICI Direct

-ICICI Direct expects USD to meet resistance at higher levels.
-Utilise the up side in the pair to go short on the USDINR.
+ICICI Direct expects US$ to meet resistance at higher levels.
+Utilise the up side in the pair to go short on the US$INR.

 ICICI Direct's currency report on USDINR